 On January 9, 2017, we entered into a Cooperative Research and Development Agreement, or CRADA, with the NCI.
 The purpose of this collaboration was to advance a personalized TCR-T approach for the treatment of solid tumors.
 Using our Sleeping Beauty technology, the NCI would analyze a patient's own cancer cells, identify their unique neoantigens and TCRs reactive against those neoantigens and then use our Sleeping Beauty technology to transpose one or more TCRs into T cells for re-infusion.
-Research conducted under the CRADA will be at the direction of Steven A. Rosenberg, M.D., Ph.D., Chief of the Surgery Branch at the NCI, in collaboration with our researchers.
+Research conducted under the CRADA was at the direction of Steven A. Rosenberg, M.D., Ph.D., Chief of the Surgery Branch at the NCI, in collaboration with our researchers.

-We are responsible for providing the NCI with the test materials necessary for them to conduct their studies, and eventually, clinical trials pursuant to the CRADA.
-Inventions, data and materials discovered or produced in connection with performance of the research plan under the CRADA will remain the sole property of the party who produced the discovery.
-The parties will jointly own all inventions jointly discovered under the research plan.
-The owner of any invention under the CRADA will make the decision to file a patent covering the invention, or in the case of a jointly owned invention, we will have the first opportunity to file a patent covering the invention.
-If we fail to provide timely notice of our decision to the NCI or decide not to file a patent covering the joint invention, NCI has the right to make the filing.
-For any invention solely owned by NCI or jointly made by NCI and us for which a patent application was filed, the U.S. Public Health service grants us an exclusive option to elect an exclusive or non-exclusive commercialization license.
+We were responsible for providing the NCI with the test materials necessary for them to conduct their studies, and eventually, clinical trials pursuant to the CRADA.
+Inventions, data and materials discovered or produced in connection with performance of the research plan under the CRADA would have remained the sole property of the party who produced the discovery.
+The parties would have jointly owned all inventions jointly discovered under the research plan.
+The owner of any invention under the CRADA would have made the decision to file a patent covering the invention, or in the case of a jointly owned invention, we would have had the first opportunity to file a patent covering the invention.
+If we failed to provide timely notice of our decision to the NCI or decided not to file a patent covering the joint invention, NCI had the right to make the filing.
+For any invention solely owned by NCI or jointly made by NCI and us for which a patent application was filed, the U.S. Public Health service would have granted us an exclusive option to elect an exclusive or non-exclusive commercialization license.
 For inventions owned solely by NCI or jointly owned by NCI and us, which are licensed according to the terms described above, we agreed to grant to the U.S. government a non-exclusive, non-transferable, irrevocable and paid up license to practice the invention or have the invention practiced on its behalf throughout the world.
-We are also required to grant the U.S. government a non-exclusive, non-transferable, irrevocable and paid up license to practice the inventions.
-The agreement may be terminated by any of the parties upon 60 days prior written consent.
+We were also required to grant the U.S. government a non-exclusive, non-transferable, irrevocable and paid up license to practice the invention or have the inventions.
+The agreement could have been terminated by any of the parties upon 60 days prior written consent.

-The NCI has a cleared IND that would permit them to begin this trial.
+The NCI had a cleared IND that would permit them to begin this trial.
 To our knowledge, the trial has not yet enrolled.
-The progress and timeline for this trial, including the timeline for dosing patients, are under control of the NCI.
+The progress and timeline for this trial, including the timeline for dosing patients, were under control of the NCI.